 Everywhere you turn, there is usually someone sitting on their cell phone.
 They’re either passing time, trying to look busy, or maybe even actually get work done.
+Sometimes you can here them say “you used to call me on my cell phone”.
 However, the smarter our phones become, the more employee engagement/productivity seems to decrease.
 While there are plenty of other distractions, such as social media or old-fashion office gabbing, there is definitely an argument to be made for cell phones taking the number one spot in the competition for distractions.
 Whenever a phone dings with a notification, not only is that owner distracted, but also the employees around them.
 Some companies’ administrations have taken on similar rules to that of primary and secondary schools – no phones allowed; other companies have recognized that sometimes a cell phone is necessary, but try to limit usage with other rules and policies.
 In modern society, screen addiction has become a reality, but sometimes the reality is that it’s time to put down the phones and focus on work.

 Sometimes, it comes down to company policy or culture.
 Having written guidelines about the use of cell phones during work hours is a helpful way to be clear and set expectations.
 Lee states, “Guidelines that are fair and flexible acknowledge the importance of cell phones, while striking a balance that is fair to the company and its workers.”
+The company culture needs to normalize keeping private conversations at home.
+Then employees will be saying “you used to call me on my cell phone” but at home not in the office.
 Company culture can also affect cell phone usage at work.
 Usual work etiquette would allow for quick and quiet conversations.

 Corban OneSource is a Mid-Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration and HR Support?
 Find out more here.